idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 and therefore so will all the rest, even though they are the same ASCII characters as before.  *Dems da breaks.*

+By and large, though, I sense that most strings are going to be internally very consistent and be:

+* ASCII/Latin-1 *only*

+* mostly BMP (2 byte) and some 1 byte code points

+* using 4 byte code points throughout

 If we join two strings together we can upgrade/widen the one or the other as required.
 The only real problem is that anyone wanting to *modify* an element in a string array might get caught out by trying